texasenglish/tools/faveconverter/README.md

 ## The Faveconverter

 ### Description
-The Faveconverter converts various subtitle formats into a tab-delimited .txt file for vowel alignment.
+The Faveconverter converts various subtitle formats into tab-delimited .txt files for vowel alignment.

-It accepts SubRip, Subviewer or VTT files and adapts them to the template required by the University of Pennsylvania's Forced Vowel Alignment and Extraction ([FAVE](http://fave.ling.upenn.edu/)*) algorithm.
+It accepts SubRip, Subviewer or VTT files and adapts them to the template required by the University of Pennsylvania's Forced Vowel Alignment and Extraction* ([FAVE](http://fave.ling.upenn.edu/)) algorithm.

 The script takes a folder as input and converts all the files in this folder.
 It will not replace any of the original files.
 Instead, it will create a new file that consists of the original file name plus the ending  "_faved.txt".